k-int/bas-quire/content/issue-01/conversation.md

 {% assign DOI = "p41" %}

+{% figure 'nstaba-fig10' %}

-The accompanying image ([fig. 10](#figure10)) is a visual aid that uses Hilton to open up British art, its style, and its character.
+The accompanying image ([fig. 10](#nstaba-figure10)) is a visual aid that uses Hilton to open up British art, its style, and its character.
 Painted in oils, text is symbolic rather than pertaining to narrative, emphasizing the dominance of the written word in relation to high-artistic practice.
 The quote in white is lifted from the *A Century of British Painters* (1866) by Richard and Samuel Redgrave, who consistently denigrate Hilton's material practice.
 At the top are extracts from the artist's letters from Italy in 1825.
 Some lines from John Clare's poem "What is Life?", published at the time Hilton met Clare and was commissioned to paint his [portrait](http://www.npg.org.uk/collections/search/portrait/mw01307/John-Clare) of 1820, match the sense of *vanitas* conveyed in the materiality of the artist's works.
 Streams of collage evoke the fragmentation of the classical tradition and the variety of emulation associated with historical painting.
 Composed of pieces of paintings by Titian, Peter Paul Rubens, and Correggio, drawings by Hilton, and details from works by Barry and Haydon, they conjure the *craquelure* of paint.
 At the centre is Hilton's [self-portrait](http://www.bbc.co.uk/arts/yourpaintings/paintings/self-portrait-81880).
 Freed from obscurity and the stigmas that cloud his art, we confront him head-on.

 {% assign DOI = "006" %}

+{% contributors 'dpcorbett' context=respondent type='primary' format='name-title' %}

 # "The words 'British art' were never more than a flag of convenience . . . a means of getting attention to where it was required."